 The subfields ESS and Privacy are interpreted as specified in 8.4.1.4 (Capability Information field).
 [13/1339r1]

-A value of 1 in the 1-bit Multiple BSSIDs present field indicates that the Multiple BSSID element is included in the Beacon frame.
+The Multiple BSSIDs Presence subfield is 1 bit in length and is set to 1 to indicate that the Multiple BSSID element is present in the Beacon frame.
+It is set to 0 to indicate that the Multiple BSSID element is not present in the Beacon frame.

-The 3-bit Operating Channel Bandwidth subfield indicates the channel bandwidth of the AP, as coded in Table 8-273b (Operating Channel Bandwidth).
+The 3-bit BSS Operating Channel Width subfield indicates the BSS operating channel width of the transmitting AP, as defined in Table 8-273b (Operating Channel Bandwidth).